Understood

 Access

-While the Ruskin library is primarily for the use of Ruskin students and staff, access is also granted to Oxford University History of Art students.
+While the Ruskin Library is primarily for the use of Ruskin students and staff, access is also granted to Oxford University History of Art students.
 Reference access may also be given to other University of Oxford students and staff members if material is not available at other Oxford libraries.
-Please email the librarian in advance to make an appointment, laura.unwin@rsa.ox.ac.uk
+Please email the librarian in advance to make an appointment: laura.unwin@rsa.ox.ac.uk

 The Ruskin Library regrets that members of the public are not permitted.
-The librarian's normal working hours are on Monday and Thursday.
-The Ruskin Library is open term-time and is closed during vacations.